On the Role of Negative Precedent in Legal Outcome Prediction: Law-Abiding Models

 \subsection{Neural Parameterization}

 We consider neural parametrizations for all the distributions discussed above.
-At heart of all of our models, is a high-dimensional representation $\enc \in \R^{d_{1}}$ of the facts $\facts$ which is the output of a pre-trained language model fine-tuned for our task (see \cref{para:plm}).
+At the heart of all of our models is a high-dimensional representation $\enc(\facts) \in \R^{d_{1}}$ of the facts $\facts$.
+We obtain this representation from a pre-trained language model fine-tuned for our task (see \cref{para:plm}).
 All our language models rely on $\facts$ as their sole input.
 Except where we indicate otherwise, both the language model weights and classifier weights are learned separately for every model presented below.\footnote{For the language models, the weights are fine-tuned from a pre-trained model we initialise from the Hugging Face library.\looseness=-1}